Haideraly001/Form-validation-in-React/app/app/README.md

 --> products filter with category

 next Task
+frontend
+-input field filter
+-add category to filter on click by category backend
 -movie api with array of user
 -get post patch delete
 -and then work on req.query